JAIKUMAR07/Collagesite/README.md

 # Collagesite
-this is my 1st project which I made 1st time when I learned HTML and CSS
+This is my first project, which I made for the first time when I learned HTML and CSS, used the basic hover and click change effect, and used various HTML elements that allowed me to learn how to create the basic structure of a website.
+By doing this, I gained knowledge about how alignment and padding are important.